People Need Our Insight On Their "Am I The Jerk?" Stories

 ‘She asked what I was looking for and planning on telling future employers when I started looking for a job.
 I told her that I would be honest with them and tell them that I wouldn’t tolerate any more of what I’ve already experienced.’

 She also seems to give bad advice and has poor communication skills.
-So it’s best to get a different therapist.

 As someone who changed jobs due to a toxic work environment and harassment, I don’t recommend you to say the truth as you are providing here to future employers.
 You can say a truth that is like ‘Although I love serving, I’m looking to move my career towards X and Y, and grow in those areas’ or something like that, rather than talk about harassment.

 When employers ask that question, use it to explain why you want their position and why you are a good fit, not why you are leaving your current job.
 Don’t spend time talking about something that’s not showcasing your skills and getting you the job.”
 Coco_Dirchlet

 Another User Comments:

-As a therapist, I read the title and my immediate answer was ‘no.’ When you are seeing a therapist, you need to feel safe and comfortable discussing very personal information.
 It’s important to have a good match.
 I have blue and pink in my hair and would have absolutely no problem with someone not seeing me on that alone; it probably means we’re not a good match.

-What you describe, however, is despicable.
-Your therapist, in dealing with issues in which your safety has been put into question, made therapy unsafe too.
+All of that to say you are never the jerk for firing your therapist.

 I am appalled by what she said.
 You should never have to deal with harassment and, in my opinion, she compounded your concerns and likely re-traumatized you.
 She gives therapy a bad name and you may have grounds for a formal complaint depending on where you live.

+Don’t go back to her.
 See if you can find another therapist.
 And remember, it is fully reasonable to ask your therapist about their qualifications, experience, and style up front to be sure you get a good match.
-Anyone who has a problem with providing professional information is someone you don’t want to see.

 On behalf of the profession, I am so sorry this happened to you.
 You deserve better.”
 Chrystah88